siberianfox/g2wiki/Still-To-Go.md

 * **Still working on feedhold.** The serial communications runs a native USB on the ARM instead of through an FTDI USB-to-Serial adapter.
 We are still shing some bugs out of the single character commands such as feedhold (!), queue flush (%) and cycle start (~).

 * **Power Management needs work.** It doesn't always shut the motors off at the end of a cycle.

+* **Different Behaviors**.
+There are some behaviors that are different.
+  * Feedhold / queue flush on v8 works with !%~ in one line.
+In g2 it requires a newline.
+Try !\n%\n